DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 relationships amongst remote Aboriginal people.
 This form of exchange is said to have foundations in traditional lifestyle, when sharing was a matter of survival in a situation of scarcity and unpredictable food supply.
-Today, demand sharing fulfils social obligations, and acts as a levelling mechanism, whereby those with more resources give, when asked, to those with less.
+Today, demand sharing fulfills social obligations, and acts as a levelling mechanism, whereby those with more resources give, when asked, to those with less.
 The considered way in which this occurs can be described as a ‘calculus of reciprocity’.[^5] Anthropologist L.R.
 Hiatt
 writes: ‘Probably everywhere in Aboriginal Australia the highest secular value is generosity.
-Readiness to share with others is the main measure of a man's goodness, and hospitality an essential source of his self-esteem’.[^6]
+Readiness to share with others is the main measure of a man’s goodness, and hospitality an essential source of his self-esteem’.[^6]

-Such a worldview may result in ICTs being valued differently from the mainstream, which in turn may influence adoption and usage.
+Such a worldview may result in ICTs being valued differently from in the mainstream, which in turn may influence adoption and usage.
 Nicholls’ research, for example, found that the Yolngu town of Ramingining ‘definitely’ did not ‘revolve around a computer on a desk’, but more